microsoft/r-server-hospital-length-of-stay/data-scientist.md

 ## Step3:  Splitting, Training, Testing and Evaluating (Regression)
 -------------------------

 In this step, we split the data into a training set and a testing set.
 The user has to specify a splitting percentage.
 For example, if the splitting percentage is 70, 70% of the data will be put in the training set, while the other 30% will be assigned to the testing set.
 The `eid` that will end in the training set are stored in the table `Train_Id`.
-Then we train a regression Random Forest (rxDForest) and a gradient boosted trees model (rxFastTrees) on the training set.
+Then we train a regression Random Forest (rxDForest in R, rx_dforest in Python) and a gradient boosted trees model (rxFastTrees in R, rx_btrees in Python) on the training set.
 The trained models are uploaded to SQL if needed later.
 Finally, we score the trained models on the testing set, and then compute regression performance metrics.

 ### Input: